MRoboX7/Captionify/README.md

 ### Dependencies
 The project requires the following dependencies:

-Python 3.7 or later
-TensorFlow 2.4.1 or later
-Streamlit 0.82.0 or later
-NumPy 1.19.5 or later
-Pillow 8.1.0 or later
+Python 3.7, TensorFlow, Keras and Streamlit

 ### Usage
 #### 1. Clone the repository to your local machine: